W-Sho-Sugihara/RB139/study_questions.md

 end
 ```

-22, What will be outputted from the method invocation on line 84?
+22, What will be outputted from the method invocation `block_method('turtle')` below?
 Why does/doesn't it raise an error?

 ```ruby
 def block_method(animal)